cajoshuapark/crypto-bot/README.md

 ```

 ## Plotting Candlestick Graph with closing time
-The lines in the graph represent the moving averages\n
+The lines in the graph represent the moving averages.
-The up arrows represent buy indicators, the down arrows represent sell indicators
+The up arrows represent buy indicators, the down arrows represent sell indicators.

 ## Automate Crypto Bot
 Using schedule and time libraries to automate cryto bot